Code-Institute-Submissions/S-Lowes-Code-Institute-MS2/README.md

 - The website should be responsive across different devices.
 - The website allows the user to take a quiz using past "Jeopardy!" questions.
-- The website will be very interactive and lenient towards user error.
+- Users will be able to choose a category and attempt to answer random questions by typing their submission.

 ### Taking The Project Further